facebookresearch/RAM/projects/autodata/README.md

 did right and wrong, and how it can be improved.
 This could be at the specific example level (checking if an example is correct? high quality? challenging enough?), or potentially at the dataset level (is it diverse? improves a model if used as training data? etc.).
-These learnings are fed back into the data creation process to improve the data in the next iteration, until a stopping criteria is met.
+These learnings are fed back into the data creation process to improve the data in the next iteration, until a stopping criterion is met.

 **Overall Data Scientist Loop.** The agent loops over the data creation and data analysis until it is satisfied with the quality of the data, and then outputs the final training dataset or benchmark.
 This can include